jarombouts/yougottaclick/README.md

 The server exposes several things:

 - The frontend, a single file `./static/index.html`.
 It's terrible.
 I don't know any Golang, but my frontend skills are even worse.
-  LLM-du-jour did most of the work, and came up with many terrible ideas until I told it to piss off with the endless <div> soup.
+  LLM-du-jour did most of the work, and came up with many terrible ideas until I told it to piss off with the endless div  soup.
-  It's using a Canvas to draw all the squares, which is sort of messy but easy to understand.
+  So, now it's using a Canvas to draw all the squares, which is sort of messy but easy to understand.
   Using it reminded me a bit of the Processing language for visual art, which is Very Fun.
 - The current global state of all 1024x1024 boxes at /state, as a base64 encoded wad of binary
 - A websocket connection that...